The small terminal building at the South Caicos Airport (XSC).

 The primary form of transport for visitors to South Caicos is by rental car.
 Availability is quite limited, and we advise reserving well in advance of your planned visit.

-resorts on South Caicos provide complimentary airport transport.
+Several of the resorts on South Caicos provide complimentary airport transport.
 You are advised to contact your hotel or villa to arrange pick-up.

 Shops and Restaurants